 Consider switching to online banking and setting up automatic payments.
 This might seem a little scary because you may not feel like you have as much control over your finances, or you might be worried that a payment will be taken out when your account doesn’t have enough funds.

-To set your mind at ease, try using a site like Mint.com – it alerts you when your funds are running low.
-Setting up automatic payments for your bills prevents you from accidentally paying your bills late and getting charged late fees.
+To set your mind at ease, try using an app like Mint, which alerts you when your funds are running low.
+Setting up automatic payments for your bills prevents you from accidentally paying late and getting charged late fees.
 After all, slipping up and forgetting to pay one of your bills can happen to even the most conscientious among us.

-In addition, sites like this are useful in two other amazing ways:
+In addition, apps and sites like this are useful in two other amazing ways:

 - They give you an overview of all your accounts, helping you keep track of everything so your finances are less overwhelming.